taskncan/online_store/README.md

-First of all, it is necessary to "npm start" separately for client and server so that node modules can be loaded and necessary frameworks work.
+First, it is necessary to "npm start" separately for client and server so that node modules can be loaded and necessary frameworks work.

 For run the server, "node server.js" should be done in the server folder.
 Then "npm start" should be done in the client folder.